J-Mathers/Castle/README.md

 <h2>Windows</h2>

-Install python 3.8 from the Microsoft Store
+Install python 3.8 or higher from the Microsoft Store

 Make sure this installation included pip by opening a command prompt window and executing